Skaelv/elizabot/readme.md

 $ sudo npm install --global git+ssh://git@github.com:Shopify/rory
 ```

-That will install rory as well as retext-styleguide as a module within rory.
+That will install rory, as well as installing retext-styleguide as a module within rory.

 ## Using the Atom linter